Ajeetashu-14/LearnHub/README.md

 # LearnHub
- Developed a course-selling application using MongoDB, Express.js, and Node.js
+ Developed a course-selling API using MongoDB, Express.js, and Node.js